 And no, we don’t mean resurfacing or new hardware.

 Here’s how to low carb-proof your pantry, overhaul your fridge and stock up with the right low carb kitchen staples.

 - Quick start with 7 must-have low carb grocery basics

 - Adding “forbidden foods” to your low carb grocery list

-Use our printable low carb grocery list and you’ll never shop unarmed again.
+Use our printable low carb grocery list and you’ll shop with confidence.